-- A. All athletes must be registered in the sport registration system to be considered eligible for competition against other eligible athletes from ASAA member schools; this includes Jr and Sr varsity teams.
-Registration of athletes/teams must occur regardless of whether the team plans to enter Provincial competition.
-A list of registered teams will be posted on the ASAA website and sent to all Zone secretaries after the registration deadline.
+- A. All athletes must be registered in the Sport Registration System (SRS) to be considered eligible for competition against other eligible athletes from ASAA member schools; this includes Jr and Sr varsity teams.
+Registration of athletes/teams must occur regardless of whether the team plans to enter provincial competition.
+A list of registered teams will be posted on the ASAA website and sent to all Zone Secretaries after each sport registration deadline.
 Teams that do not appear on this list are not eligible to compete against ASAA member schools until such time that team registration takes place.
-Teams on the ineligible list that continue to compete without registering will be subject to sanctions at the discretion of the Executive Committee. - B. The Principal of the high school shall be provided with a password to access SRS, the ASAA's online registration system.
-The onus of responsibility rests on the Principal for confirmation of the required eligibility qualifications. - C. A school cannot register more than one team per category or classification in each activity for ASAA Provincial competition. - D. Registrations for all sports must be submitted online at registration.asaa. ca by midnight of the date indicated. - E. Late Registrations:
+Teams on the ineligible list that continue to compete without registering will be subject to sanctions at the discretion of the Executive Committee. - B. The Principal of the high school shall be provided with an account to access SRS, the ASAA's online registration system.
+The onus of responsibility rests on the Principal for confirmation of the required eligibility qualifications. - C. A school cannot register more than one team per category or classification in each activity for ASAA provincial competition. - D. Registrations for all sports must be submitted online at registration. asaa.ca by midnight of the date indicated. - E. Late Registrations: - i.
+Golf, Cross Country, Badminton, Track & Field: Team registrations after the online registration deadline and before the respective zone tournament deadline will be accepted subject to the late registration policy below.
+Additional students will be accepted after the respective zone tournament deadline subject to the late registration policy. - ii.
+Volleyball, Football, Wrestling, Curling, Cheerleading, Basketball, Rugby, Team Handball: Team registrations after the online registration deadline and player additions after the additional student deadline will be accepted subject to the late registration policy.

-$Golf, Cross\ Country,\ Badminton,\ Track\ and\ Field:$

-Team registrations after the online registration deadline and before the respective Zone Tournament deadline will be accepted subject to the late registration policy below.
-Additional students will be accepted after the respective Zone Tournament deadline subject to the late registration policy.

-Volleyball, Football, Wrestling, Curling, Cheerleading, Basketball, Rugby, Team Handball:

-Team registrations after the online registration deadline and player additions after the additional student deadline will be accepted subject to the late registration policy.